Two people setting up camp on a sunlit mountain, with a green tent and camping gear on grassy terrain.

 Hygiene essentials

 You must have some method of dealing with waste while wild camping.
 Take a pocket trowel and dog poo bags, or similar.
-If you bring toilet paper make sure you take it home with you and leave as little trace as possible.
+If you bring toilet paper, make sure you take it home with you and leave as little trace as possible.
+Other useful items are dry wash gel or baby wipes, for a substitute “shower”, and a tick remover.

 Emergency gear

-As well as a map and compass it's a good idea to take a mobile phone, portable phone charger and GPS unit.
+As well as a map and compass, it's a good idea to take a mobile phone, portable phone charger and GPS unit.
 Take a head torch and spare batteries for finding your way after dark.
 Always bring a first aid kit and a tick remover.

 Wild camping tips